chenchaohan/cpu-gpu-100-/readme.md

-if u well done , you'll have a new PC
+Well done , you'll have a new PC